webdevserv/gll/README.md

 These images serve as a testament to the technological and artistic efforts that have gone into reimagining history.

 Note: the discrepancy of the eyes and some face features are left intentionally, I did not intend to do a realistic photographic reconstructions but I wanted to some of the AI tools available to bring her face to the light.
+Moreover, the fact that the eye color and other features differ emphasizes that this is a conjectural reconstruction.
 ---

 ## Videos